 Nicole Hangsterfer, PA-C

 Welcome to Ask Curology, penned by one of our in-house medical providers in response to your questions about all things skincare.
 This week: chemical or mineral sunscreen—what’s the best for your skin?
 If you’re acne-prone or have sensitive skin, understanding the different types of sunscreen ingredients is crucial.
-Our in-house skincare expert explains it all in response to a rash letter.
+Our in-house skincare expert explains it all.

 The main difference between chemical and mineral sunscreen is the active ingredients that provide sun protection.
 Chemical and physical are two broad categories for sunscreen ingredients: physical sunscreens’ active ingredients are derived from minerals, while chemical sunscreens’ active ingredients are synthetic compounds.
 There are also hybrid sunscreens that contain both chemical and physical ingredients.